-2. In vitro cytogencity study in mammalian cells or In vitro micronucleus study
+1. In vitro cytogenicity study in mammalian cells or in vitro micronucleus study

-- 19 Under Annex VII, Section 8.4, column 2 of REACH, further mutagenicity studies must be considered in case of a positive result in an in vitro gene mutation study in bacteria.
-The ECHA guidance R.7a further specifies that "REACH Annex VII substances for which only a bacterial gene mutation test has been conducted and for which the result is positive should be studied further, according to the requirements of Annex VIII."
-This is because an in vitro cytogenicity test under Section 8.4.2 will allow to further investigate the mutagenicity of the substance in accordance with the REACH integrated testing strategy.
-The obtained in vitro data will inform on the genotoxic concern(s) associated with the substance and help identify the most adequate follow-up in vivo study (requested under 3.). - 2.1.
-Information provided
+- Further mutagenicity studies must be considered under Annex VII to REACH in case of a positive result (Section 8.4., column 2). - 1.1.
+Triggering of the information requirement - As raised in the proposal for amendment (PfA) submitted by one of the Member States Competent Authorities, the Guidance on IRs & CSA, Section R.7.7.6.3, further specifies that "REACH Annex VII substances for which only a bacterial gene mutation test has been conducted and for which the result is positive should be studied further, according to the requirements of Annex VIII."
+This is for the reason that the in vitro cytogenicity test under Section 8.4.2 will allow to further investigate the mutagenicity of the substance in accordance with the REACH integrated testing strategy. - Your dossier contains positive results for the in vitro gene mutation study in bacteria (2018); however, no adequate information from an in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study, according to the requirements of Annex VIII, is available. - Therefore, the in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study is triggered. - 5 ECHA agrees with the PfA and considers that an appropriate in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study is necessary to further investigate the mutagenicity of the Substance and to help identify the most adequate follow-up in vivo study. - 1.2.
+Specification of the study design - 6 Either the in vitro cytogenicity study in mammalian cells (test method OECD TG 473) or in vitro micronucleus study (test method OECD TG 487) are considered suitable.

-&lt;sup>2 ECHA Guidance R.7a, section R.7.7.6.3, p.570.

-20 Your dossier contains positive results for the in vitro gene mutation study in bacteria which raise the concern for gene mutation.
-However, no information from an in vitro cytogenicity study or an in vitro micronucleus study on the substance in mammalian cells is available in the dossier.

-2.2.
-Assessment of the information provided

-21 ECHA therefore considers that an appropriate in vitro cytogenicity or micronucleus study is necessary to further investigate the mutagenicity of the substance.

-2.3.
-Test selection and study design

-22 Either the in vitro cytogenicity study in mammalian cells (test method OECD TG 473) or the in vitro micronucleus study (test method OECD TG 487) are considered suitable.

-3. In vivo genotoxicity study
+2. In vivo genetic toxicity study

-23 Under Annex VII Section 8.4., column 2 of REACH, further mutagenicity studies must be considered in case of a positive result in an in vitro gene mutation study in bacteria.

-3.1.
-Triggering of in vivo mutagenicity studies
+- 7 Under Annex VII Section 8.4., Column 2, further mutagenicity studies must be considered in case of a positive result in an in vitro gene mutation study in bacteria. - 2.1.
+Triggering of the information requirement - Your dossier contains positive results for the in vitro gene mutation study in bacteria (2018) which raise the concern for gene mutation. - 9 Therefore, the information requirement is triggered. - 2.2.
+Assessment of the information provided - 2.2.1.
+No in vivo study provided

-- 24 Your dossier contains positive results for the in vitro gene mutation study in bacteria (OECD 471, 2018) which raise the concern for gene mutation. - 25 The Guidance on IRs and CSA, Section R.7.7.6.3. states that following a positive result in an in vitro test, "adequately conducted somatic cell in vivo testing is required to ascertain if this potential can be expressed in vivo.
-In cases where it can be sufficiently deduced that a positive in vitro finding is not relevant for in vivo situations (e.g., due to the effect of the test substances on pH or cell viability, in vitro-specific metabolism: see also Section R.7.7.4.1), or where a clear threshold mechanism coming into play only at high concentrations that will not be reached in vivo has been identified (e.g., damage to non-DNA targets at high concentrations), in vivo testing will not be necessary.".
+- The Guidance on IRs and CSA, section R.7.7.6.3 states that following a positive result in an in vitro test, "adequately conducted somatic cell in vivo testing is required to ascertain if this potential can be expressed in vivo.
+In cases where it can be sufficiently deduced that a positive in vitro finding is not relevant for in vivo situations (e.g. due to the effect of the test substances on pH or cell viability, in vitro-specific metabolism: see also Section R.7.7.4.1), or where a clear threshold mechanism coming into play only at high concentrations that will not be reached in vivo has been identified (e.g. damage to non-DNA targets at high concentrations), in vivo testing will not be necessary.". - However, no data from an in vivo somatic cell genotoxicity study is available in the dossier.
+Moreover, you did not provide any considerations explaining that the genotoxic potential of the substance cannot be expressed in vivo, based e.g. on lack of relevance for in vivo situations or the existence of threshold mechanism. - 12 ECHA considers that an appropriate in vivo follow up mutagenicity study is necessary to address the concern identified in vitro.